intake/intake-examples/data_package/README.md

 > twine upload dist/*
 ```
 (this assumes you have `twine` installed and have a valid account on PyPI).

-If you were to try this, you would find that the package name is already taken
+If you were to try the above command, you would find that the package name is already taken
 by the Intake authors, but you can use this pattern to upload your own package names
 for your own data/catalogs.
 In this case, it make it possible for anyone else to then
 install the data package using